-- Potential users responding to the survey indentified learning opportunities through increased collaboration and sharing of distance education resources as the greatest strengths.
+- Potential users responding to the survey indentified learning opportunities through increased collaboration, cost sharing, and sharing of distance education resources as the greatest strengths.
 This was followed by statewide access which supports greater sharing of resources.
-Reduced cost is also seen as a potential strength of the network with potential users. - The perception of potential Network Nebraska users is that high cost is an issue of concern.
-In part, this may be caused by not having accurate information when considering membership as a network partner. - Potential users responding to the survey said that lower costs and shared resources should be the most compelling competitive advantage making Network Nebraska's services distinctive and motivating educational entities to become partners with Network Nebraska.
+Reduced cost is also seen as a potential strength of the network with potential users. - The perception of potential Network Nebraska users is that reliability, membership/participation fees, network speed, and technical support are their biggest concerns if their institution was to become a member of Network Nebraska.
+In part, this may be caused by not having enough detailed information when considering membership as a network partner. - Potential users responding to the survey said that educational partnerships, lower costs, and shared resources should be the most compelling competitive advantage making Network Nebraska's services distinctive and motivating educational entities to become partners with Network Nebraska.
 This is consistent with responses from current partners to the same survey question. - Access was defined as the most important service that would benefit potential partners of Network Nebraska.